-Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
-Multiple conditions were reviewed at one appointment, and consultation times were flexible to meet each patient's specific needs. • The practice held regular meetings with the local district nursing team to discuss and manage the needs of patients with complex medical issues.
+- Patients with a long-term condition received an annual review to check their health and medicines needs were being appropriately met.
+Multiple conditions were reviewed at one appointment, and consultation times were flexible to meet each patient's specific needs. - The practice held regular multi-disciplinary meetings to discuss and manage the needs of patients with complex medical issues.